ska-telescope/ska-tmc-low-integration/docs/src/developer_guide/testing/pair_wise_test.rst

 * ``AssignResources`` - Testing AssignResources command on TMC with Real-CSP in place.

 * ``ReleaseResources``- Testing ReleaseResources command on TMC with Real-CSP in place.

+* ``Configure``- Testing Configure command on TMC with real CSP controller and SDP Subarrays and mocked/simulated CSP and Mccs subsystems.

+* ``End`` - Testing End command on TMC with real CSP controller and SDP Subarrays and mocked/simulated CSP and Mccs subsystems.